Home / Blogs & Insights / How to Start an Online Casino in 2026

 • Escalation procedures — when and how to involve the compliance officer, payments team, and senior management.

-Step 12: Technical Infrastructure for Your Online Gambling Platform
+Step 12: Technical Infrastructure and Security Requirements

 Security requirements